The True & Tasty Story of

 “If the dough isn’t made fresh daily and worked by hand, it can’t be pizza.”

 Gaining Loyal Customers

 More important than the national recognition were the growing number of local Knolla’s Pizza fans.
 In 2005 and 2006, the Knolla family opened two more locations—one at Central and Ridge, and another at Central and Rock in Piccadilly Square.
 They later opened a fourth location in Maize, Kansas in 2013.

 Carrying on the tradition and honoring their father, Pat’s daughters opened a fifth location in downtown Wichita in June 2020.
 This new location in the very heart of Wichita is the culmination of a long-held dream for the Knolla family.

-Today, all five Wichita Knolla’s locations are independently owned and operated by several Knolla family members, with the help of great staff and the loyalty of treasured customers—many of whom they know by name.
+Today, all four Wichita Knolla’s locations are independently owned and operated by several Knolla family members, with the help of great staff and the loyalty of treasured customers—many of whom they know by name.